 Botanical and common name and location (measured position in the berm) of street trees.

-Names, grades, number, planting density of traffic island planting.
+Names, grades, number, planting density of traffic island planting, ongoing life of asset details and maintenance plans

 Asset value

 Council is legally required to maintain an asset valuation register for all infrastructure assets.
 The asset value is calculated as: